TrellixVulnTeam/smodels_E0PK/docs/manual/source/ConfrontPredictions.rst

 In the case of |EMrs|, additional statistical information about the constrained model can be provided by the SModelS output.
-Most imporantly, we can compute a likelihood, which describes the plausibility of the data :math:`D`, given a signal strength :math:`\mu`:
+Most importantly, we can compute a likelihood, which describes the plausibility of the data :math:`D`, given a signal strength :math:`\mu`:

 .. math::